 - Investigations of habitat quality and fragmentation and their impact on bird and mammal populations, particularly in woodland and arable environments.

-- Farmland ecology, and the effects of agri-environmental schemes on mammals and birds.
+- Farmland biodiversity and the response of mammals and birds to agri-environmental schemes and habitat characteristics.

 - 2008 - present: Higher Scientific Officer within NERC's Centre for Ecology & Hydrology, Wallingford, UK.

 - 2008 - 2014: Visiting Research Fellow at Bournemouth University.

 - 1999 - 2008: Scientific Officer at CEH (formerly ITE) Monks Wood, UK.

 - 2012: PhD by publications (Bournemouth University): Habitat modelling and the ecology of the Marsh Tit (Poecile palustris).
 Open access

 - 1999 MSc in Geographical Information Science, University of Edinburgh, UK.

 - 1998 BSc (First class) in Physical Geography, University of Hull, UK.

 - British Ornithologists' Union (BOU)